Major League Baseball must share documents in Orioles-Nationals TV dispute

-NEW YORK (Reuters) - Major League Baseball must produce documents relating to a dispute over television rights fees involving the Baltimore Orioles and the Washington Nationals before the matter goes to trial next year, a judge ruled on Monday.
+NEW YORK, Dec 15 (Reuters) - Major League Baseball must produce documents relating to a dispute over television rights fees involving the Baltimore Orioles and the Washington Nationals before a trial next year, a judge ruled on Monday.

 The regional baseball rivals have been at odds over the amount the Mid-Atlantic Sports Network, also known as MASN, should pay the Nationals to broadcast their games.
 The Orioles control MASN, which broadcasts in the U.S. capital and seven surrounding states.
 The Nationals own a minority stake.